Christmas tree: Slovenia

 Early Slovenian custom, dating back to around the 17th century, was to suspend the tree either upright or upside-down above the well, a corner of the dinner table, in the backyard, or from the fences, modestly decorated with fruits or not decorated at all.
 German brewer Peter Luelsdorf brought the first Christmas tree of the current tradition to Slovenia in 1845.
 He set it up in his small brewery inn in Ljubljana, the Slovenian capital.
 German officials, craftsmen and merchants quickly spread the tradition among the bourgeois population.
 The trees were typically decorated with walnuts, golden apples, carobs, and candles.
 At first, the Catholic majority rejected this custom because they considered it a typical Protestant tradition.
 However, this tradition was almost unknown to the rural population until World War I, after which the decorating of trees became common.
 The first decorated Christmas market was organized in Ljubljana in 1859.

-After World War II, during the Yugoslavia period, spruce trees set in the public places (towns, squares, and markets) were, for political reasons, replaced with fir trees, a symbol of socialism and Slavic mythology, strongly associated with loyalty, courage, and dignity.
+After World War II, during the Socialist Federal Republic of Yugoslavia period, spruce trees set in the public places (towns, squares, and markets) were, for political reasons, replaced with fir trees, a symbol of socialism and Slavic mythology, strongly associated with loyalty, courage, and dignity.
 However, spruce retained its popularity in Slovenian homes during those years and came back to public places after independence.